European Cockpit Association: History

 The ECA has maintained a long-term interest in the deployment of unmanned aerial vehicles (UAVs) in European airspace, and the potential ramifications thereof.
 In 2015, the association issued a list of proposals for regulating this emerging industry.
 During October 2016, the ECA published a study into the safe integration of UAV traffic and methods of minimising the impact on conventional aircraft.
 During the following year, it released a separate study into the potential impact of mid-air collisions between UAVs and manned aircraft.
 That same year, the ECA's report into the threat posed by cyber attacks, along with proposed policy responses, was also issued.

 Following an injunction granted to the airline Air Malta in July 2016 against industrial action by its pilots, the ECA criticised the outcome as a fundamental danger to the rights of citizens.
 During the Boeing 737 MAX groundings following the loss of two aircraft in quick succession to the same design flaw, ECA President Jon Horne called of the European Aviation Safety Agency (EASA) to adopt a stronger stance in vetting Federal Aviation Administration (FAA) plans to return the type to service, and claimed that members were losing faith in the regulator over its allegedly passive approach to its certification.

-During the COVID-19 pandemic, tens of thousands of workers in the aviation industry lost their jobs; the ECA repeated spoke out of the issue, warning governments against favouring looser employment contracts, and observed that roughly 20% of pilots were already employed in such a manner.
+During the COVID-19 pandemic, tens of thousands of workers in the aviation industry lost their jobs.
+The ECA repeatedly spoke out on the issue, warning governments against favouring looser employment contracts, and observing that roughly 20% of pilots were already employed in such a manner.
 The association also released a report of envisioned policy suggestions to address the industry's crisis.